-Lutmerding, J. A. and A. S. Love.
+Lutmerding, J. A. and A. S. Love (2016).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2016.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory, Laurel, MD, USA.

-Partners in Flight.
-(2017).
+Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.

-Sibley, David Allen.
-(2014).
-The Sibley guide to birds, second edition.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
 Alfred A. Knopf, New York, USA.

 Woolfenden, Glen E. and John W. Fitzpatrick.
-1996.
+(1996).
 Florida Scrub-Jay (Aphelocoma coerulescens), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.